Cyfrin/zk-mixer-cu/README.md

     - These commitmentsw are stored in a merkle tree (on-chain?)
     - The root of this Merkle tree is updated whenever a new deposit is made
 - ZK proofs for withdrawals:
-    - The withdrawer proves (using Noir) that they know a valid **preimage** for a commitmnebnt in the Merkle tree (without revealing which commitment they know)
+    - The withdrawer proves (using Noir) that they know a valid **preimage** for a commitment in the Merkle tree (without revealing which commitment they know)
     - The proof should also confirm that the commitment is part of a valid tree root without revealing which specific leaf they control.
     - To prevent double-spending, include a nullifier (a hash of the secret that gets recorded on-chain when withdrawn).